 Imagine what would happen if you could program an invoice to be sent for approval to the next in line (the boss).
 We have seen that this kind of approval routes trigger a faster reaction from the approvers.

 Based on escalations and waiting time you will get information that can help you optimize the process.

-- Once you have selected the KPIs that you want to measure it is time to compare your performance against, previous period and industry peers.
+- Once you have selected the KPIs that you want to measure it is time to compare your performance against, previous periods and industry peers.

 - All business functions are using KPIs to measure efficiency and contribution to overall business success.
 AP should be no different.